brucou/2048s/README.md

 ## JS

 ## AI
+- Got a great answer to make an overlay that displays game over.
+Was a bit unclear where to add one CSS line but the answer was correct, it was my ignorance that caused the issue.
+After asking for clarification the issue was solved.
+AI is of greater help in the places where my skills or experience is weaker, which is the case of CSS.

 ## Testing
 - State machines are great as specifications tools.
 They can be used to accurately but concisely describe the game play but also to test the game itself.